 Tailgating

-Tailgating is a physical social engineering method, whereby an unauthorised individual gains entry into a secure location by following behind an authorised user.
-This could happen by asking somebody to hold a door open for them, or even to borrow their phone to call a friend, whilst unknowingly installing malware or steal information.
+Tailgating is a physical social engineering method whereby an unauthorised individual gains entry into a secure location by following behind an authorised user.
+This could happen by asking somebody to hold a door open for them, or even to borrow their phone to call a friend, whilst unknowingly installing malware or stealing information.
 This technique is also sometimes known as piggybacking and targets trusting individuals.

 Quid pro quo